SimonKocurek/mini-projects/src/main/kotlin/compress/README.md

 ```
 Usage: compress [<options>] <file>

-  Compress files to decrease their size.
+  Pack files to decrease their size.
 Unpack files to retrieve the original.

-  Files are compressed using Huffman encoding.
+  Files are packed using Huffman encoding.

-  ▎ On an empty file prints stderr error instead of processing.
+  ▎ On an empty file outputs stderr error instead of processing.

-  ▎ If a file with name specified in --output argument already exists, prints
+  ▎ If a file with name specified in --output argument already exists, outputs
   ▎ error and stops.

   Examples: